TayyibahShaik/Sb-food/README.md

 <br>
 <br>
 📂 Frontend Dependencies (/client)
-The following packages will be installed for the frontend:
+The following packages will be installed for the frontend:<br>

 | Package          | Purpose                                |
 | ---------------- | -------------------------------------- |